allanzelener/YAD2K/README.md

 `yad2k.py -p` will produce a plot of the generated Keras model.
 For example see [yolo.png](model_data/yolo.png).

 YAD2K assumes the Keras backend is Tensorflow.
 In particular for YOLO_v2 models with a passthrough layer, YAD2K uses `tf.space_to_depth` to implement the passthrough layer.
-The evaluation script also directly uses Tensorflow tensors and uses `tf.non_max_supression` for the final output.
+The evaluation script also directly uses Tensorflow tensors and uses `tf.non_max_suppression` for the final output.

 `voc_conversion_scripts` contains two scripts for converting the Pascal VOC image dataset with XML annotations to either HDF5 or TFRecords format for easier training with Keras or Tensorflow.